gandastik/operating-systems-docs/notes/week4.md

     - Memory address translation
     - Dual mode operation
       - Priviledge/non-priviledge mode
-      - System calls
+        - ***System calls*** : a way in which a computer program request a service from the kernel
   - SW
     - Process
       - System calls

 ### Hardware Support Dual-Mode Operation
 - **Kernel mode**